AlessandroSteri/HLPA/README.md

 ```
 * Note the use of function pr

-Obviously all four formulas are axioms and can be easily remooved by tacAxiom.
+Obviously all four formulas are axioms and can be easily removed by tacAxiom.
-Let's suppose the last one we remoove is formula **1.** we can conclude our proof in such a way:
+Let's suppose the last one we remove is formula **1.** we can conclude our proof in such a way:
 ```
 - pr();
 1. {x = 0}skip{x = 0}